The Multiversity: The Just

 The third chapter, illustrated by Ben Oliver, The Just features a world of legacy characters and children of superheroes from Earth-16, such as Connor Hawke and the Super-Sons.
 "This is those guys but they're not the main heroes.
 There's a whole younger generation of heroes—kind of media brats almost."
 Morrison describes them as "children of superheroes—a son of Superman, a son of Batman, et cetera—who exist in a world where they have incredible abilities, but the previous generation had ushered in a utopia, so they don't really have any notion of where to direct it, and they're very unhappy with the world as is."
-Morrison cites MTV's The Hills as his inspiration for The Just.
+Morrison cites MTV's The Hills as their inspiration for The Just.
 Morrison described the idea: "What happens when your mom and dad fix everything?
 Superman, Batman and Wonder Woman have kind of fixed everything so the kids have nothing to do", instead resorting to battle reenactments, "these kids, they dress up but they've never fought anything."
-Morrison had originally conceptualized a "Super-Sons" story as part of his All-Star Superman series, where Superman and Batman had stopped all crime, noting that "[o]ne day, I might get to them or some version of it.
+Morrison had originally conceptualized a "Super-Sons" story as part of their All-Star Superman series, where Superman and Batman had stopped all crime, noting that "[o]ne day, I might get to them or some version of it.
 There's a little bit of that in the "Multiversity" series that I'm doing".
 Morrison originally designated this universe as Earth-11.
 The one-shot was published in October 2014.

 In this chapter of the story, Dame Merciless is the Gentry member who is assigned to this world, working confusion and disorientation into the lives of Kyle Rayner/Green Lantern, Alexis Luthor and Offspring, as well as appearing in a piece of artwork by Kon-El/Superboy.